Pacific Science Center Exhibits

 Explore the life and science of northwest Washington's large and ecologically diverse estuary, Puget Sound.
 See real tides and currents in action at the 100-square-foot scale model of the sound.
 See and touch living Puget Sound animals in the saltwater tide pool.

 Experiment with water at the stream table.
-And for the smallest scientist, there's a special area just for tots.
+An area for the smallest scientists.

 See live creatures of all kinds, from the domestic to the exotic.
 Animal displays feature reptiles, amphibians, and mammals, including a colony of East African naked mole-rats.